-Finally, at the outset of the investigation, it should already be considered how the final product of the investigation will be presented.
+How the final product of the investigation will be presented should already have been considered at the outset of the investigation, .
 This is often a written report setting out:

-- the methodology, process, as well as available data and information; - the facts established; and - conclusions, including proposals to improve, for example, control mechanisms and compliance in general.
+- the methodology and process, as well as available data and information; - the facts established; and - conclusions, including proposals to improve, for example, control mechanisms and compliance in general.

-However, a written report may not always be recommendable, in particular with regard to the risk that the work product be (involuntarily) disclosed to a regulator, in a civil proceeding or in the course of a criminal investigation.
+However, a written report may not always be recommendable, in particular with regard to the risk that the work product is (involuntarily) disclosed to a regulator, in civil proceedings or in the course of a criminal investigation.
 This holds true even if the investigation is conducted by Swiss outside legal counsel, as the applicability of Swiss legal privilege to investigation work products has been limited by recent decisions of the Swiss Federal Supreme Court.

-If the investigation is conducted in-house, it should be noted that there is no in-house legal privilege under Swiss law.
+In respect of investigations conducted in-house, there is no in-house legal privilege under Swiss law.
 Against this background, we see an increasing tendency to request verbal reporting in a board of directors meeting, possibly combined with a key findings presentation.